A Low, Slow Oven Roasted Method

 Here are a couple of important tips for perfectly cooked pulled pork:

-- GET THE PROPER INTERNAL TEMPERATURE: Even though it sounds high, the internal temperature for pulled pork needs to reach 200°F for the collagen and connective tissue to break down fully for easy shredding and tender texture.
+- Cook to the proper internal temperature – Pulled pork needs to reach a higher internal temperature (200°F) than many other cuts.
+That’s what allows the collagen and connective tissue to fully break down for easy shredding and tender texture.

-PULLED PORK SANDWICHES: Classic pulled pork sandwiches are served on soft hamburger-style buns, and topped with extra bbq sauce and a spoonful of homemade coleslaw.
-Serve with pickles, and fries or chips on the side.
+- Pulled pork sandwiches: Serve on soft buns with extra barbecue sauce and a spoonful of homemade coleslaw.
+Add pickles and fries or chips on the side for a classic pairing.

 Oven Roasted Pulled Pork